About us

 Mediators

-The Commission's mediators exercise functions in the Workers Compensation Division.
+The Commission's mediators are appointed by the President and exercise functions in the Workers Compensation Division.
 They assist parties to resolve work injury damages disputes.

 Medical assessors are highly experienced medical and allied health practitioners who are qualified in a range of specialities.
 They conduct medical assessments to determine certain aspects of a dispute, such as assessing the degree of permanent impairment resulting from an injury.
 They can also provide decisions about an injured person’s medical condition, whether the injury is a threshold injury, for the provision of medical treatment and their fitness for employment.

 Medical assessors are engaged directly by the Commission and are independent of any party to a dispute.
-They are appointed to provide independent assessments and do not give clinical advice or provide treatment to the injured person.
+They are appointed by the President to provide independent assessments and do not give clinical advice or provide treatment to the injured person.

 Medical assessors also sit on medical appeal panels and medical review panels.
 Medical assessors may be appointed to one or both divisions of the Commission.